Topical Maps Entities How It Works

 A downloadable one-page checklist to get started in one paycheck cycle—useful for social shares and lead magnet conversion.

-Content Strategy for 50/30/20 Rule Explained and Templates
+Content strategy and topical authority plan for 50/30/20 Rule Explained and Templates

 The recommended SEO content strategy for 50/30/20 Rule Explained and Templates is the hub-and-spoke topical map model: one comprehensive pillar page on 50/30/20 Rule Explained and Templates, supported by 30 cluster articles each targeting a specific sub-topic.
-This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on 50/30/20 Rule Explained and Templates — and tells it exactly which article is the definitive resource.
+This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on 50/30/20 Rule Explained and Templates.

 36